dovecot/documentation/docs/developers/debugging.md

 ## Debugging Core Dumps in Other Systems

-::: warning TODO
+::: todo
-Move to Pro
+Move to Dovecot Pro documentation.
 :::

 If you have a tar.gz generated from dovecot-sysreport, you can debug it